sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/ashvaghoShaH/buddhacharitam.md

 ** 53.** Then after decorating especially the royal road andafter scrutinizing it the King, after changing the charioteerand the chariot, made the prince start abroad.

-** 54.** Then while the prince was thus proceeding, thosevery gods (viz. शुद्धाधिवासाःst. 26 and st. 56) created a deadman, whom the charioteer and the prince and no one else sawthere borne on the road by men.
+** 54.** Then while the prince was thus proceeding, thosevery gods (viz. शुद्धाधिवासाःऽt.
+26 and st. 56) created a deadman, whom the charioteer and the prince and no one else sawthere borne on the road by men.

 ** 55.** Then the prince said to the charioteer, “who isthis, borne by four men, and followed by distressed people,who is decorated, breathless, and is being mourned (*v. l.*भूषितैश्चाप्यघरुद्यते who is helplessly mourned by his ornamentstoo).